 - Bachelor of Business Engineering

-As a minimum eligibility requirement, applicants must hold an academic bachelor degree from a recognized university in Economics or Business Economics, a master's degree in Business Administration, or an equivalent diploma.
-The diploma must correspond to at least 180 ECTS of bachelor courses (three years of full-time studies) at university level.
+- Academic degree: As a minimum eligibility requirement, applicants must hold an academic bachelor degree which correspond to at least 180 ECTS.
 Applicants in their final bachelor year are also encouraged to apply.
-In such a case, the offer of admission is conditional upon completion of the undergraduate degree before enrollment in the Master.
+In such a case, the offer of admission is conditional upon completion of the undergraduate degree before the final enrollment in the Master.

-The programme is in English.
-If your degree was not issued by a recognized educational institution in Belgium, the Netherlands or Luxembourg, you will have to provide evidence of your level of English.
+If your degree was not issued by a recognized educational institution in Belgium, the Netherlands or Luxembourg, you will have to provide evidence of your proficiency in English.
 Such proof should be sought in advance of the application window.
 Recognized language certificates and proficiency levels are the following:

-- TOEFL (Test Of English as a Foreign Language) score of 80 or higher.
+- TOEFL (Test Of English as a Foreign Language) score of 85 or higher

 - Academic IELTS (International English Language Testing System) 6.5 or higher, with a minimum of 6.0 for each part.

 - ITACE (Interuniversity Test of Academic English for Students) with minimum level B2.

 - A prior full English-language diploma in the UK, Ireland, US, Canada, Australia or New Zealand